STeeL835/TestResponses/README.md

 - [ ] Usability
   - [x] ReadAs to read from HttpMessageResponse Task
-  - [x] extension that decorates TestResponse Task, and asserts all, and returns deserialized value*
+  - [x] extension that decorates TestResponse Task, and asserts all, and returns deserialized value (for every type)
+    - [ ] now make it source generated for every type

 ### Repository
 - [ ] Docs for public classes